AUTHOR SELF-ARCHIVING POLICY

 - For NIH grantees: Publishing in this journal is fully compliant with the National Institute of Health (NIH) Public Access policy.

-- For grantees of other funding bodies (e.g. Wellcome and MRC): for guidance please visit Oxford Journals' information on repositories.
+- For grantees of other funding bodies (e.g. Wellcome and MRC).

 - When uploading an accepted manuscript to a repository, authors should include a credit line (see below) and a link to the final published version of the article.
 This will guarantee that the definitive version is readily available to those accessing your article from public repositories, and means that your article is more likely to be cited correctly.

 - A PDF of the final published version of the article as it appears in the journal following copyediting and proof correction may not be deposited by authors in institutional repositories unless the article is published under the Oxford Open initiative - see below.

 - Authors should include the following credit line when depositing their accepted manuscripts: